stefanwinkel/katacoda-scenarios/docker_defense_401/step3.md

 `docker run -it --net=host alpine ip addr show`{{execute}}

 If the process listens on ports, they'll be listened on the host interface and mapped to the container.

+The network namespace isolates both the interfaces and the routing table, so the routing information is independent of the IP routing table on the host.

+## Advanced

+Configure the network namespace so that the container can send traffic only to 192.168.1.0/24 addresses.
+You should test this with a ping from within the container to the remote end